MCFpy/mcf/docs/source/index.rst

       pip install mcf

-An alternative to the step above is to install the **mcf** package using this guide `here <https://docs.anaconda.com/free/navigator/getting-started/#managing-packages>`__.
+An alternative to the third step, installing the **mcf** package, is to use `this <https://docs.anaconda.com/free/navigator/getting-started/#managing-packages>`__ guide.
+It is recommended to prioritize ``conda install`` for package installations before using ``pip install``.

-Note: It is recommended to prioritize ``conda install`` for package installations before using ``pip install``.
-On a Windows machine, if you plan to use Spyder as your IDE, make sure to execute ``conda install spyder`` before proceeding with ``pip install mcf`` to reduce the risk of errors during installation.
+**Note** that if you plan to use Spyder as your IDE on a Windows machine, make sure to execute ``conda install spyder`` before proceeding with ``pip install mcf``.
+This reduces the risk of errors during installation.

 .. _usage-example:

 Usage Example
 -------------

-To demonstrate how to use **mcf**, we will use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction, and subsequently apply the :py:class:`~mcf_functions.ModifiedCausalForest`.
+We use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction to showcase an application of the :py:class:`~mcf_functions.ModifiedCausalForest`.

 .. code-block:: python